premprabhat/test/Basic_static_file_server.md

 ### Steps in brief

-NOTE: The below mentioned steps are used to setup Basic static file server.
+NOTE: The below mentioned steps are used to setup Basic static file server(upstreams).

 *  Switch to root user: